Support for AI Development -- Automated Daily Measurement with Open Data and Code: Surveying Support for AI Development

 \begin{quote} Americans express mixed support for the development of AI, although more support than oppose the development of AI ...
 A substantial minority (41\%) somewhat or strongly supports the development of AI.
 A smaller minority (22\%) somewhat or strongly oppose its development.
 Many express a neutral attitude: 28\% of respondents state that they neither support nor oppose while 10\% indicate they do not know. \end{quote}

-A different group of authors fielded the similar item \textit{How much do you oppose or support the development of Artificial Intelligence?} weekly from 2020 through 2022 \cite{jones_jones-skiena_2022}.
+Following this lead, I surveyed Americans on the similar item \textit{How much do you oppose or support the development of Artificial Intelligence?} weekly from 2020 through 2022 \citep{jones_jones-skiena_2022}.
 Response options were the values 1 to 7 with 1 labeled as \textit{Strongly oppose} and 7 \textit{Strongly support}.
-They wrote:
+This was done manually.
+I spent every Monday morning preparing the next survey and updating the website with results from the previous week.
+In my final update on 2022-04-29 I wrote:

 \begin{quote} On average, the American public supports the development of Artificial Intelligence.
 In the data from April 14, 2022, the estimated mean response is 4.48, with a 95\% confidence interval of 4.12--4.83.
 On our 7-point scale ... a value of 4 indicates indifference, any value below that opposition and any point above support.
 In 82 weeks of running this same survey item, we have never observed a mean estimate below the midpoint of the scale. \end{quote}